GTPB/ADER19F/pages/tutorial1.md

 ```
 <br/>

 **Exercise**: When merging the two tables, we lost the ordering by p-value.
-Can you reorder the `merged.results` table by p.value?
+Can you reorder the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">merged.results</span> table by p.value?

 <details><summary><b>Click Here to see the answer</b></summary>